Manifold Coordinates with Physical Meaning: The algorithm

 \subsection{Estimating the coordinate gradients by pull-back}

-\hanyuz{I think a figure here will help illustrate how pull-back work.} Since $\phi$ is implicitly determined by a manifold embedding algorithm, the gradients of $\phi_k$ are in general not directly available, and $\phi_k$ is known only through its values at the data points.
-We could estimate these gradients naively from differences $\phi_k(\xi_i)-\phi_k(\xi_{i'})$ between neighboring points, but we choose a differential geometric method inspired by \cite{Luo2009-mp} and \cite{2013arXiv1305.7255P}, that {\em pulls back} the differentials of $\phi_{1:m}(\xi_i)$ from $\rrr^m$ to $\T_{\xi_i}\M$, thus enabling them to be compared in the same coordinate system with the derivatives $\grad_{\T} g_j$.
+Since $\phi$ is implicitly determined by a manifold embedding algorithm, the gradients of $\phi_k$ are often not analytically available, and $\phi_k$ is known only through its values at the data points.
+We therefore introduce an estimator of these gradients based on the notion of vector {\em pull-back} between tangent spaces.
+Instead of estimating these gradients naively from differences $\phi_k(\xi_i)-\phi_k(\xi_{i'})$ between neighboring points, we first estimate their values in $\T_{\phi(\xi_i)}\phi(\M)$, where they have a simple expression, then pull them back in the coordinate system $T_i^\M$.
+This estimation method is novel, and of some independent interest.
+A schematic of this approach is given in Figure \ref{fig:pullback}.